Charlotteis/notes/javacript/react/react.md

 - If all your component does is render some HTML, you don't need to create an entire `React.component`, instead you can use a stateless functional component
+- React elements are immutable.
+Once you create an element, you can't change its children or attributes.
+- Only elements created via a class can have local state
+- Class components should always call the base constructor with props

 ```javascript
 // Instead of this